 Anthony is surprised at how much he learned about conflict of interest policies!

 By creating an ironclad conflict of interest policy, not only are you following the IRS’s 990 guidelines, but you are also creating an environment in which you have a clear understanding of what constitutes a conflict of interest as well as how you will handle them as they come up.

-Each year, your board should review the conflict of interest policy to see if you need to make any adaptations, discuss what works and what doesn’t, and treat it as a living document.
+Each year, your board should review the conflict of interest policy in a dedicated meeting as part of your board meeting best practices, to see if you need to make any adaptations, discuss what works and what doesn’t, and treat it as a living document.
 If you set the precedent that the document must be reviewed and signed annually, you are creating a culture that protects the organization’s members and its reputation.

 Conflict of interest policies should never be seen as a negative, but should instead be viewed in a positive light by the organization and its board members.
 Remember, the policy exists to protect your organization and the people it benefits.